Health, Wellness and Safety

 The Xerox Asset Protection and Fire Safety Program provides fire-safe workplaces and limits the potential for losses to Xerox equipment and property from fire, explosion and natural hazards, such as windstorms, snow-loading collapse and floods.
 The program includes periodic inspections, management reviews of findings, and mitigation planning.
-Our philosophy is to maintain our higher-valued locations at a “Highly Protected Risk” standard.
-In addition, locations are reviewed for conformance to Xerox standards and recognized fire and life safety standards.
-We continue to demonstrate strong loss control performance and benefit from favorable insurance rates and premiums.
+Our philosophy is to maintain our higher-valued locations to a “Highly Protected Risk” standard.
+In addition, locations are reviewed for conformance to Xerox standards and recognized fire, property and life safety standards.
+We continue to demonstrate excellent loss control performance and benefit from favorable insurance rates and premiums.

 Contractor Safety Process

-The goal of the Contractor Safety Program is to ensure contracted work conforms to all applicable regulations and Xerox environmental, health and safety requirements.
+The goal of the Contractor Safety Program is to ensure contracted work conforms to all applicable regulations and Xerox environment, health and safety requirements.
 Contractors are qualified to the safety and health requirements prior to beginning work at a Xerox location.
-Contractors are required to submit a job safety plan and workers on U.S. Xerox sites attend an orientation session.
+Contractors are required to submit a job safety plan and workers on U.S. Xerox sites must attend an orientation session.
 Incidents and injuries are tracked both as feedback and to measure program effectiveness.
-Although first established at our Rochester, New York, operations, this model has been applied successfully to many of our larger locations.
+Although first established in our Webster, New York, operations, this model has been applied successfully in many of our larger locations.

 Xerox also functions as a contractor for many Xerox client accounts.
-We have in place internal safety standards and establish safety plans, deliver specific employee training and maintain management oversight to ensure operations meet both Xerox and client requirements.
+We have in place and follow our internal safety standards, and we establish safety plans, deliver specific employee training and maintain management oversight to ensure our operations meet both Xerox and client requirements.

 Workplace Health Management